SheCodesAustralia/workshopcontent/content/django_WIP/bakery_app/07_deploy/07_deploy.md

 3. On left-hand menu, press "Personal access tokens" to expand the dropdown menu.
 Click "Tokens (classic)"
 4. In the top-right, click "Generate new token", and then click "Generate new token (classic)".
 You will need to authenticate your account at this point.
 5. Fill in the form:
-  - Note: BAKE it with Django
+  - Note: Bake it with Django
   - Expiration: No expiration (or if you want more security, choose 90 days)
   - Select scopes: Check every box
 6. Press "Generate token"